nottherealalanturing/Library_OOP/README.md

 ## Library_OOP

-- An OOP ruby script that simulates a Library, Student and Teacher
+- A simple interactive console app that uses OOP concepts to simulate a book rental library.

 ## Build